-Growing up with Flemish parents, potatoes were a BIG DEAL in our house.
+Growing up with Flemish parents, potatoes were a big deal in our house.
 And so were leeks.
-My mother used to grow them in the garden, and I was very used to having them in soups and stews.
-Although they can be an elegant and refined ingredient, they were just an everyday food in my childhood home.
+My mother used to grow them in the garden, and we had them often in soups and stews.
+Although leeks can be an elegant and refined ingredient, they were just an everyday food in my childhood home.

 Potato Leek Chowder

-- 3 large leeks (white and pale green parts only)
+- 3 large leeks white and pale green parts only (see Note)

 Peel the potatoes and wash.
-Cut off one slice a half-inch thick or less, then set the potato on the flat side to continue cutting slices.
+Cut off one slice about a half-inch thick, then set the potato on the flat side to continue cutting slices.
 Lay these flat and cut in batons as if you were making french fries.
-Then cut these into dice, again from 1/4 to 1/2 inch long.
+Then cut these into dice, about 1/2 inch long.

-Heat the oil in a large pot, then sauté the leeks and potatoes with some ground pepper.
+Heat the oil in a large pot, then sauté the leeks and potatoes with the ground pepper and salt.
 Stir frequently.
 You want them to sweat, but not to brown.

-Add the broth and more pepper.
-Bring to a boil, then reduce the heat, cover and simmer for 20 to 30 minutes.
-The vegetables will be nice and soft.
+Add the broth.
+Bring to a boil, then reduce the heat, cover and simmer for about 20 minutes or until the vegetables are soft.